 If we compare the international economies, the USA’s internet economy is worth $2 trillion.
 China stands next with around $1 trillion.
 On the other hand, entire Europe stands nowhere as its digital economy is worth just $50 billion.

-Reason, Europe allowed the USA and China to penetrate its market and let them take hard cash.
+The reason, Europe allowed the USA and China to penetrate its market and let them take hard cash.
 On the other hand, China banned big fishes like WhatsApp, Google, Facebook and Twitter and produced their own alternatives.
-Result, their money remains in the country along with fetching hard cash from other economies.
+The result, their money remains in the country along with fetching hard cash from other economies.

 India shouldn’t be the next Europe but it’s on the same track.